AurelSheremetaj/albania-births-ts-analysis/README.md

 # Time Series Analysis of Births in Albania

 ## Description
-This project analyzes birth data in Albania using time series methods.
+This project analyzes birth data in Albania using time series methods on R programming language.
 The goal is to study trends, seasonality, and patterns over time.

 ## Data